 Jonathan I. Silverberg, MD, PhD, MPH

-Dr. Silverberg is an Associate Professor of Dermatology, Medical Social Sciences, and Preventive Medicine at Northwestern University’s Feinberg School of Medicine in Chicago, Illinois.
-He is also founder and Director of Northwestern Medicine’s Multidisciplinary Eczema Center, and he is Director of the patch testing clinic at Northwestern Memorial Hospital.
+Dr. Silverberg is a Professor of Dermatology, Director of Clinical Research, and Director of Patch Testing at The George Washington University School of Medicine and Health Sciences in Washington, DC.
 Educated at the State University of New York (SUNY), Downstate Medical Center in Brooklyn, Dr. Silverberg received his doctorate in neuroimmunology, his medical degree, and his Master of Public Health degree in biostatistics and epidemiology there.
 Following completion of his internship in internal medicine at SUNY Downstate, he completed his residency training in dermatology at St. Luke’s-Roosevelt Hospital Center and at Beth Israel Medical Centers in New York City.

 Dr. Silverberg’s area of clinical subspecialty is inflammatory skin disease, particularly atopic and contact dermatitis.
 In developing a multidisciplinary clinic for atopic dermatitis, he included providers from dermatology, allergy and immunology, neurology, and sleep medicine.
 His research interests include drug development, biomarkers, dermato-epidemiology, health services research, patient-reported outcomes, comorbidities and burden of inflammatory skin disease, and evidence-based dermatology.
 As a principal investigator at the local, national, and international level, he has participated in numerous clinical trials evaluating novel treatments for atopic dermatitis and other inflammatory skin disorders.
 He is the author of more than 400 peer-reviewed articles, abstracts, books, and book chapters.